 NSAA was selected for Assessment Monitoring for List 1 contaminants under the EPA Unregulated Contaminant Monitoring Rule (UCMR3) program.
 Unregulated contaminants are those for which the EPA has not yet established drinking water standards.
 Monitoring assists the EPA in determining the occurrence of these compounds and whether or not regulation is warranted.
-The table below lists those contaminants which were present at levels above the Minimum reporting Limit (MRL):
+The table below lists those contaminants which were present at levels above the Minimum Reporting Limit (MRL):

+containing many were present at least above the minimum reporting entire (mass).

+Average Range of Sources of Contamination

+Contaminant Level Detection Sample Date

+Detected ·

-Contaminant MRL Average Level Detected Range of Detection Sample Date Sources of Contamination Strontium (ppb) 0.3 59 57-61 05/19/2015 Erosion of natural deposits; land deposition of air contamination from milling and processing strontium, coal burning and phosphate fertilizers.
-Chromium-6 (ppb) 0.03 0.13 0.12-0.13 05/19/2015 Erosion of natural deposits; industrial waste
+Strontium ^a 51 ppb 50-52 11/16/2015 Erosion of natural deposits; land deposition of air contamination

+ppb from milling and processing strontium, coal burning and phosphate

+fertilizers.

+Chromium-6a 0.16 ppb 0.16- 11/16/2015 Erosion of natural deposits; industrial waste

+0.16 ppb